 “From the time I started working with Jody in our program, it has been her desire to be independent and live on her own,” Diane said.

-Diane also assisted Jody with completing her ISS transition stipend through sasi, which provided Jody with startup funds to purchase furniture and household items for her new home.
+Diane also assisted Jody with completing her ISS transition stipend through sasi.
+This provided Jody with startup funds to purchase furniture and household items for her new home.
 With Diane’s help, Jody unpacked all of her boxes and settled into her new place.
 She even received a couple housewarming presents.

 “My new neighbors gave me purple garland and ornaments for my first Christmas tree,” Jody said.